Summer with CFS

-CFS students participate in a weekly, 3-hour themed seminar class that relates to their internship field or industry.
+CFS students participate in a weekly, 3-hour themed seminar course that relates to their internship field or industry.
 These classes allow you to bring theory and experience together through discussion, reflection, and theme related assignments, papers, and projects.
-CFS classes are either set at 4 units of credit or variable credit (1-4 units).
-Students who are participating for 4 units of credit are expected to dedicate their quarter exclusively to their CFS class and internship while variable credit allows students to take 1 or 2 other NU courses in addition to doing CFS.
-More information on CFS classes.
+CFS courses are either set at 4 units of credit or variable credit (1-4 units).
+Students who are participating for 4 units of credit are expected to dedicate their quarter exclusively to their CFS course and internship while variable credit allows students to take 1 or 2 other NU courses in addition to doing CFS.
+More information on CFS courses.

 If you would like to do CFS during summer session, you should:

 - Determine you are able to pay summer tuition and program related costs

 - Select a CFS class that connects with the type or types of internships you would like to explore

 - Ensure you are able to attend the Orientation, be at the first class, and participate for the full length of the quarter

 - Attend a Summer with CFS information session

 Summer Tuition and Costs